 The results of blood tests that accompany periodic medical examinations may indicate the need for further evaluation for myeloma.
-These include an elevated protein level, anemia and kidney function or calcium level abnormalities.
+These include an elevated protein level, anemia, kidney function or calcium level abnormalities.

 Diagnostic Criteria.
-The diagnosis of myeloma is based on the following three principal findings:
+The diagnosis of myeloma is based on the following three findings:

 - Malignant plasma cells.
 Test results must confirm the presence of a plasma cell level of more than 10 percent in a bone marrow biopsy sample, or any atypical plasma cells indicating a plasmacytoma.
-In addition, pathology tests may provide information about genetic abnormalities that helps to predict the risk of relapse. - Unusually large amounts of monoclonal protein, referred to as "M spike."
-Monoclonal proteins can be either intact monoclonal immunoglobulins or immunoglobulin light chains (Bence Jones proteins) found in the blood and/or urine.
-See Monoclonal Immunoglobulin: Monoclonal Protein (M Protein) and Light Chains (Bence Jones Proteins) on page 7 and Figure 2 on page 8. - Evidence of end-organ damage, as defined by the CRAB criteria (see Table 1 on page 7).
+In addition, pathology tests may provide information about genetic abnormalities that helps to predict the risk of relapse.
+Biopsy of a specific organ, such as a kidney or the heart may be required if there is a suspicion that there could be amyloid buildup in specific organs. - Unusually large amounts of monoclonal protein in blood and/or urine is referred to as the "M spike," for monoclonal protein that is produced by the myeloma plasma cells.
+Monoclonal proteins can be either intact monoclonal immunoglobulins or immunoglobulin light chains (also called "Bence Jones proteins") found in the blood and/or urine.
+See Monoclonal Immunoglobulin (IgM): Monoclonal Protein (M Protein) and Light Chains (Bence Jones Proteins) on page 7 and Figure 2 on page 8. - Evidence of end-organ damage, as defined by the CRAB (calcium elevation, renal dysfunction, anemia, bone abnormalities) criteria or the presence of amyloid on tissue biopsy (see Table 1 on page 7).
+If there are no CRAB signs and/or symptoms, the presence of 60 percent plasma cells in the bone marrow is considered diagnostic.

-The International Myeloma Working Group (IMWG) recently updated the diagnostic criteria for myeloma to include biomarkers, in addition to the existing CRAB features.
-Table 1, on page 7, outlines the revised IMWG criteria for the diagnosis of myeloma.
+In 2014, the International Myeloma Working Group (IMWG) updated the diagnostic criteria for myeloma to include biomarkers, in addition to the existing CRAB features.
+Table 1 outlines the revised IMWG criteria for the diagnosis of myeloma.